Igor-Vladyka/leaflet.motion/README.md

-motionDuration(duration) // - expected duration for motion in milliseconds, can be used after motion is created. motionSpeed(speed) // - expected motion speed in KM/H, can be used after motion is created. addLatLng(latLng) // - allows to add additional point in the end for the motion animation.
+motionDuration(duration) // - expected duration for motion in milliseconds, can be used after motion is created. motionSpeed(speed) // - expected motion speed in KM/H, can be used after motion is created. addLatLng(latLng) // - allows to add additional point in the end for the motion animation. getMarker() // returns marker (if markerOptions is passed on creation) to attach needed behavior.
+Marker will be added to the map only during animation
 ```

 ### Motion Events